Joburg Insider

 What It Is

 Victoria Yards is a creative community built into a cluster of old industrial buildings in the east of the city.
-Where machines once hummed and factory workers clocked in, you now find artist studios with paint splattered floors, tiny galleries showing work you will not see anywhere else, craft workshops where people make things by hand, and lush urban gardens growing between the brick walls.
+Where machines once hummed and factory workers clocked in, you now find artist studios with paint-splattered floors, tiny galleries showing work you will not see anywhere else, craft workshops where people make things by hand, and lush urban gardens growing between the brick walls.

 It is not polished.
 It is not corporate.
 And that is exactly why it works.

 The walkways are leafy.
 The energy is warm.
 You can wander through open studios and watch artists at work.
 A ceramicist shaping bowls on a wheel.
-A jeweller threading beads at a small table.
+A jeweller is threading beads at a small table.
 A painter lost in something you cannot quite make out yet.

 First Sundays